Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Adaptive Relative Localization

+The innovation $\epsilon_{ij}(t_{k})$ will be used later to design the concurrent-learning based estimator in Section~\ref{Sec_observer}.
 Based on the estimation problem modeled as (\ref{Equ_problem}), methods proposed in \cite{Xie2020TRO}, \cite{Liu2023Auto} and \cite{Liu2023RAL} attempt to estimate the initial relative position $p_{ij}(t_{0})$.
 However, all these existing results require that relative displacement $u_{ij}(t)$ satisfies the PE condition.
-To satisfy this condition, the persistent noise or periodic signal are adopted in the control command of the robot, which are not conducive to the expansion of massive robot swarms.
+To satisfy this condition, the persistent noise or periodic signal is adopted in the control command of the robot, which is not conducive to the expansion of massive robot swarms.